Skip to Content

 2. Adaptive Intelligence – This type of intelligence refers to whether they dog can think on their own, or in other words, think independently.
 Do they rely on their own judgement rather than relying on the master’s commands.
 Are they good problem solvers?

-3. Obedient & Work Intelligence – And finally, this refers to how quickly a dog can learn commands and how obedient they are.
+3. Obedient & Working Intelligence – And finally, this refers to how fast a dog can learn commands and how obedient they are.
 Dog breeds that are quicker at learning and more obedient are called “smarter” dogs.

 Unfortunately, the most intelligent dog breeds list only measures obedience & work intelligence.
 At first, this may seem flawed – and it is!
 However, this type of dog intelligence is the most objective and can be easily measured.
 The other two, not so much.